DinMohammadDohan/din813/README.md

 **Enthusiastic to become a Data Scientist**

-Here are some ideas get know about me:
+Here are some ideas get to know about me:

 - 🔭 I’m currently working on Data Science
 - 🌱 I’m currently learning Matplotlib,Seaborn for Data visualization